18F/performance-gov-research/team-practices.md

 #### Exit criteria

 - Acceptance criteria has been met.
-- Any artifacts, documents, assets, or code is included in the issue and available for the team.
+- Any artifacts, documents, assets, or code is included in the issue or a PR and available for the team.
-- PRs have been peer reviewed, "Approved", and merged.

-### Complete
+### Review/Validate

 PR opened and/or task ready for team feedback.